 Legibility versus Readability Ads with too much copy are difficult to read because they lack contrast.
 Small font sizes "blur" together, particularly for readers over the age of 40.
 Type laid over illustrations tend not to be read.
 Avoid thin lines and ornate type fonts.
+"It is only shallow people who do not judge by appearances"

-Can you read me now?
+Oscar Wilde Can you read me now?